Lane Thomas Preview, Player Props: Nationals vs. Marlins

-The Washington Nationals, including Lane Thomas (.342 slugging percentage in past 10 games, including zero home run), take on starter Eury Perez and the Miami Marlins at LoanDepot park, Saturday at 4:10 PM ET.
+The Washington Nationals, including Lane Thomas (.386 on-base percentage in past 10 games, 53 points above season-long percentage), take on starter JT Chargois and the Miami Marlins at LoanDepot park, Sunday at 1:40 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Marlins.
+In his most recent appearance, he went 1-for-4 with a triple against the Marlins.

 Lane Thomas Game Info & Props vs. the Marlins